FAQs

 • I applied to join Chief and never received a response.

 If an applicant does not meet our criteria for membership, we keep their information on file until they experience a role change and/or scope increase.
-As of today, we do not send rejection emails.
 We invite all applicants to proactively email [email protected] for an update or if they meet the criteria for membership based on a role or scope change.
 We are exploring how we update this process to be more clear about pending membership status.
 We also provide clear and detailed criteria on our website so applicants have an understanding of how we vet applicants for membership.
 For more information on our membership criteria, visit our membership criteria page.

 • I want to nominate my colleague to join Chief.